YuZhengM/scvmap-tutorial/docs/source/structure.rst

 1.1 Data collection and curation
 --------------------------------

-The scVMAP platform collects scATAC seq data and fine mapping result data.
+The scVMAP platform collects scATAC-seq data and fine-mapping result data.

 1.1.1 Collection of scATAC-seq data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^